Key comments that provide future clarity on approach

 - Maintaining a complete inventory of third-party relationships (and as relevant, key subcontractors) is an expectation highlighted in several parts of the guidance.
-While this is not a new expectation (in fact, this has always been expected), how organizations manage the data associated with all “business arrangements” will be critical in demonstrating to regulators that they have a complete inventory moving forward.
+While this is not a new expectation (in fact, this has always been expected), how organisations manage the data associated with all “business arrangements” will be critical in demonstrating to regulators that they have a complete inventory moving forward.
 This is inclusive of both traditional vendor relationships as well as affiliate arrangements and other third-party relationships, potentially including referral arrangements, merchant payment processing services (where the bank’s clients’ clients could ultimately pose risk to the bank), subsidiaries, and joint ventures.
-This can also include those entities that are both customers and service providers to the organization, whether contractual or not.
-As noted previously, if an organization does create targeted frameworks for specific types of third parties (financial market utilities as an example) to streamline managing those relationships, it is important to remember that those inventories will need to be combined with overall third-party inventory, with the same data points, to demonstrate a complete and accurate inventory of all business arrangements.
+This can also include those entities that are both customers and service providers to the organisation, whether contractual or not.
+As noted previously, if an organisation does create targeted frameworks for specific types of third parties (financial market utilities as an example) to streamline managing those relationships, it is important to remember that those inventories will need to be combined with overall third-party inventory, with the same data points, to demonstrate a complete and accurate inventory of all business arrangements.

-- The principles-based approach has also highlighted a key component of any successful third-party risk management program, which is integration into an organization’s overall risk management processes.
-This includes tailoring a third-party risk management program to align with existing risk categories and taxonomies, and with frameworks for mapping and assessing third parties to existing business processes, risks, regulatory requirements and control data (including complementary controls required by the third party to mitigate applicable risks).
+- The principles-based approach has also highlighted a key component of any successful third-party risk management programme, which is integration into an organisation’s overall risk management processes.
+This includes tailoring a third-party risk management programme to align with existing risk categories and taxonomies, and with frameworks for mapping and assessing third parties to existing business processes, risks, regulatory requirements and control data (including complementary controls required by the third party to mitigate applicable risks).
 It also includes aligning on key metrics, risk indicators and risk reporting.
 Some of the critical areas that require alignment are ensuring that new third-party relationships align with the bank’s risk appetite standards, and that if compliance violations or other performance issues are noted regarding a third party, those concerns are addressed in accordance with the bank’s issue management standards if applicable.

-- For several years, there has been debate in third-party risk management circles about whether “critical” is part of the inherent risk rating overall scoring scale (i.e., a scoring scale including “critical” as the top end of its range, triggering the highest level of due diligence requirements), or whether it is a separate and distinct data point that, while correlated to overall inherent risk, is captured separately and focused solely on the operational importance of the third party (i.e., the inherent risk rating could be “Very High” or “High” risk and the services are flagged as supporting “critical activities,” triggering additional operational resilience program requirements) and the associated services provided to the organization.
-Rather than addressing which would be the correct interpretation, the regulatory bodies have made a point to, in effect, allow either methodology through its guidance, assuming the organization applies a sound methodology to designate which activities and relationships receive more comprehensive oversight.
+- For several years, there has been debate in third-party risk management circles about whether “critical” is part of the inherent risk rating overall scoring scale (i.e., a scoring scale including “critical” as the top end of its range, triggering the highest level of due diligence requirements), or whether it is a separate and distinct data point that, while correlated to overall inherent risk, is captured separately and focused solely on the operational importance of the third party (i.e., the inherent risk rating could be “Very High” or “High” risk and the services are flagged as supporting “critical activities,” triggering additional operational resilience programme requirements) and the associated services provided to the organisation.
+Rather than addressing which would be the correct interpretation, the regulatory bodies have made a point to, in effect, allow either methodology through its guidance, assuming the organisation applies a sound methodology to designate which activities and relationships receive more comprehensive oversight.

-- While not explicitly called out in detail as other global regulatory guidance has in recent years, the Planning section notes a requirement to outline contingency plans in the event the organization needs to transition the activity in-house or to another third party.
-Organizations should expect the considerations within the Termination section of the guidance as relevant data points to evaluate in the development of their exit plans for higher risk (including critical) business arrangements.
+- While not explicitly called out in detail as other global regulatory guidance has in recent years, the Planning section notes a requirement to outline contingency plans in the event the organisation needs to transition the activity in-house or to another third party.
+Organisations should expect the considerations within the Termination section of the guidance as relevant data points to evaluate in the development of their exit plans for higher risk (including critical) business arrangements.

-- The details of the Due Diligence section remain largely unchanged from previous guidance; however, the section highlights key topics that need to be considered and documented in a manner consistent with the organization’s broader risk management frameworks.
-These include the identification and disposition of issues noted during due diligence, as well as considerations associated with banks deciding to accept the risk that certain business arrangements may not meet specific criteria as defined by the organization’s third-party risk management standards (including those scenarios where documentation is not available or the third party will not provide the requested documentation).
+- The details of the Due Diligence section remain largely unchanged from previous guidance; however, the section highlights key topics that need to be considered and documented in a manner consistent with the organisation’s broader risk management frameworks.
+These include the identification and disposition of issues noted during due diligence, as well as considerations associated with banks deciding to accept the risk that certain business arrangements may not meet specific criteria as defined by the organisation’s third-party risk management standards (including those scenarios where documentation is not available or the third party will not provide the requested documentation).
 This is an important concept to consider from an audit perspective.
-Assessment teams will need flexibility in how they evaluate potential third-party arrangements and while documentation may not be consistent between each third party reviewed, how assessment teams arrive at their conclusions will need to be documented thoroughly and capture the circumstances of each unique assessment (which again highlights the need for properly trained team members conducting the assessments on behalf of the organization across each risk domain).
+Assessment teams will need flexibility in how they evaluate potential third-party arrangements and while documentation may not be consistent between each third party reviewed, how assessment teams arrive at their conclusions will need to be documented thoroughly and capture the circumstances of each unique assessment (which again highlights the need for properly trained team members conducting the assessments on behalf of the organisation across each risk domain).

-- The guidance addresses the use of industry utilities (e.g., outsourcing specific elements of execution of the lifecycle, including due diligence or ongoing monitoring activities, to assessment services providers, or contracting with outside experts to conduct targeted or onsite assessments on behalf of the organization) by also reconfirming that the output of those activities must be assessed within the context of the organization’s specific circumstances and performance criteria.
-While this is also not a new topic, it may call into question the value proposition of these entities and their associated services designed to conduct standardized assessments on behalf of multiple industry participants at once.
+- The guidance addresses the use of industry utilities (e.g., outsourcing specific elements of execution of the lifecycle, including due diligence or ongoing monitoring activities, to assessment services providers, or contracting with outside experts to conduct targeted or onsite assessments on behalf of the organisation) by also reconfirming that the output of those activities must be assessed within the context of the organisation’s specific circumstances and performance criteria.
+While this is also not a new topic, it may call into question the value proposition of these entities and their associated services designed to conduct standardised assessments on behalf of multiple industry participants at once.

 - Customer interaction is referenced in several sections of the guidance where it had previously not been mentioned, including several references throughout the Planning section of the lifecycle, and is embedded within other key topics such as operational resilience within the Due Diligence section.
-This highlights the importance of understanding which third parties have direct or indirect customer interaction and sets the expectation that this will continue to be a focus area of the regulatory bodies and how organizations are managing the associated risks of those third parties.
-Organizations should leverage regulatory mapping to business process data to support the identification of regulatory requirements associated with the services provided by a third party and ensure specific service level agreements are included in contracts to address these risks, among other oversight controls.
+This highlights the importance of understanding which third parties have direct or indirect customer interaction and sets the expectation that this will continue to be a focus area of the regulatory bodies and how organisations are managing the associated risks of those third parties.
+Organisations should leverage regulatory mapping to business process data to support the identification of regulatory requirements associated with the services provided by a third party and ensure specific service level agreements are included in contracts to address these risks, among other oversight controls.

-- Subcontractor oversight will remain a key topic within third-party risk management, but the guidance does provide some minor reprieve in focusing future attention on assessing the third party’s own third-party risk management programs versus continuing to push for banks to exercise direct oversight of fourth parties (or their “vendors’ vendors”).
+- Subcontractor oversight will remain a key topic within third-party risk management, but the guidance does provide some minor reprieve in focusing future attention on assessing the third party’s own third-party risk management programmes versus continuing to push for banks to exercise direct oversight of fourth parties (or their “vendors’ vendors”).

-- The finalized guidance addresses a common issue in contracting where a banking organization may find it has limited negotiating power as it attempts to include terms, conditions or addendums to its contracts to meet its needs.
+- The finalised guidance addresses a common issue in contracting where a banking organisation may find it has limited negotiating power as it attempts to include terms, conditions or addendums to its contracts to meet its needs.
 We find this issue commonly comes up in arrangements with, for example, large global cloud computing or other technology providers.
-In these cases, organizations should determine whether the contract satisfactorily addresses the risks of using the third party, or if they would be better served using another third party or bringing the services in-house to maintain their desired risk profile.
+In these cases, organisations should determine whether the contract satisfactorily addresses the risks of using the third party, or if they would be better served using another third party or bringing the services in-house to maintain their desired risk profile.
 Practically speaking, however, in many cases, the selected third party may remain the best, or only, viable option.
-Organizations should be prepared and have built within their processes, through due diligence and contracting, the ability to identify these scenarios and have the expectation that additional mitigating controls may be required to onboard specific third parties where contractual standards may not meet the bank’s traditional expectations.
+Organisations should be prepared and have built within their processes, through due diligence and contracting, the ability to identify these scenarios and have the expectation that additional mitigating controls may be required to onboard specific third parties where contractual standards may not meet the bank’s traditional expectations.
 Examples include the large cloud computing providers where additional controls may be required internally to onboard particular third parties and/or a bank could increase its own insurance coverage to support mitigating the additional risks present based on the agreed-upon contractual language.

 One noticeable omission from the guidance is concentration risk.
 While not specifically discussed, references to the topic remain within elements of the guidance, such as when it relates to a dependency on a single provider for multiple activities (Operational Resilience section of Due Diligence) and the geographic considerations related to key subcontractors.
-One can expect this to remain a relevant topic within third-party risk, and organizations seeking additional clarification should look north of the border to the revised OSFI B-10 guidance, which outlines in greater detail the dimensions of concentration risk that are expected to be monitored and reported for Canadian financial services organizations.
+One can expect this to remain a relevant topic within third-party risk, and organisations seeking additional clarification should look north of the border to the revised OSFI B-10 guidance, which outlines in greater detail the dimensions of concentration risk that are expected to be monitored and reported for Canadian financial services organisations.

 What it means

-With that said and as discussed above, with the guidance allowing flexibility in approach and being a principles-based document, organizations should focus primarily on rightsizing their approach to align with their overall risk management programs and ensuring the appropriate skill sets are included in each key lifecycle element.
+With that said and as discussed above, with the guidance allowing flexibility in approach and being a principles-based document, organisations should focus primarily on rightsising their approach to align with their overall risk management programmes and ensuring the appropriate skill sets are included in each key lifecycle element.
 And remember: Sound third-party risk management is not only a risk management activity, but also can be a driver for business efficiency and cost savings and can be a competitive advantage compared to peers.
 When built with a business-focused mindset, the fundamentals of sound third-party risk management remain the same and are consistent with the revised guidance.